brennanbrown/StudentsForPalestine/index.md

 ## 3a.
 WRITING A LETTER TO YOUR LOCAL MP

-Calling for a ceasefire: You can call your MP demanding they join a growing number of MPs who are campaigning for the government of Canada to demand a ceasefire.[You can find talking points and instructions on how to call your MP on the Leadnow website4](https://act.leadnow.ca/call-ceasefire/).[You can also send a letter to all Canadian MPs calling for an immediate ceasefire through the National Council of Canadian Muslims website3](https://www.nccm.ca/ceasefire/).
+Calling for a ceasefire: You can call your MP demanding they join a growing number of MPs who are campaigning for the government of Canada to demand a ceasefire.[You can find talking points and instructions on how to call your MP on the Leadnow website](https://act.leadnow.ca/call-ceasefire/).
+[You can also send a letter to all Canadian MPs calling for an immediate ceasefire through the National Council of Canadian Muslims website](https://www.nccm.ca/ceasefire/).

 ### Template for letter to your local MP

 ```
-Dear \[MP's name\], I am writing to you as a constituent of your riding to express my deep concern about the ongoing violence in Palestine.
+Dear [MP's name], I am writing to you as a constituent of your riding to express my deep concern about the ongoing violence in Palestine.
 The situation is dire and requires immediate attention from our government.

 I urge you to call on the Canadian government to take immediate action to help end the violence and protect the human rights of Palestinians.
 Specifically, I ask that you call on the Canadian government to: